bellingcat/toolkit/gitbook/tools/Resource-Watch/json.md

 {
   "name": "Resource Watch",
   "url": "https://resourcewatch.org/data/explore",
-  "description": "<p><br>A nonprofit platform, still in beta, that provides hundreds of data sets on the state of the planet’s resources and citizens.
-It is sponsored by the World Resources Institute and other organizations.<br></p>", "cost": "Free",
+  "description": "A nonprofit platform, still in beta, that provides hundreds of data sets on the state of the planet’s resources and citizens.
+It is sponsored by the World Resources Institute and other organizations.", "cost": "Free",
-  "details": "📍\n",
   "tags": [
-    "maps-and-satellites"
+    "maps-and-satellites",
+    "maps"
   ]
 }
 ```